vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Affected unit is immune to all spell with level below or equal to value of this bonus

-- val: level up to which this unit is immune to
+- val: level of spell up to which this unit is immune to

-TODO: additional info?

 ### MAGIC_RESISTANCE